-The Compensation Committee determines the vesting and exercisability terms of awards granted under the 2023 Equity Incentive Plan and such awards will have regular vesting schedules that provide that no portion of an award will vest earlier than one year from the draft of grant.
-However, (i) awards granted to non-employee directors will be deemed to satisfy this minimum vesting requirement if granted on the date of our annual meeting of stockholders and vest on the date of our annual meeting of stockholders immediately following the date of grant (but in any event, not less than 50 weeks), and (ii) up to 5% of the Shares reserved under the 2023 Equity Incentive Plan as of the Effective Date (subject to adjustment described above) may be granted without regard to this minimum vesting requirement.
+The Compensation Committee determines the vesting and exercisability terms of awards granted under the Amended and Restated 2023 Equity Incentive Plan and such awards will have regular vesting schedules that provide that no portion of an award will vest earlier than one year from the draft of grant.
+However, (i) awards granted to non-employee directors will be deemed to satisfy this minimum vesting requirement if granted on the date of our annual meeting of stockholders and vest on the date of our annual meeting of stockholders immediately following the date of grant (but in any event, not less than 50 weeks), and (ii) up to 5% of the Shares reserved for issuance under the Amended and Restated 2023 Equity Incentive Plan as of the Effective Date (subject to adjustment described above) may be granted without regard to this minimum vesting requirement.
 The Compensation Committee may accelerate vesting of any award in its discretion.